Peter Rohde

 Peter Rohde (born 19 November 1964) is a former Australian Football League (AFL) player and coach.

 Playing career

 Carlton

 Rohde came from the Bendigo region and made his Victorian Football League (VFL) debut for Carlton Football Club in 1985.
 He played total of 46 games and kicked six goals for the club from 1985 until 1987.
-Rohde left Carlton at the end of the 1987 season, because the Carlton coach Robert Walls had a low opinion of Rohde's playing ability and dropped him from the side during the 1987 finals campaign, when Carlton ended up winning the premiership.
+Rohde left Carlton at the end of the 1987 season, because the Carlton senior coach Robert Walls had a low opinion of Rohde's playing ability and dropped him from the side during the 1987 finals campaign, when Carlton ended up winning the premiership.

 Melbourne

 Rohde transferred to Melbourne Football Club, where he played 117 games and kicked 22 goals from 1988 until he retired in 1995.
-The Melbourne coach John Northey had a high opinion of Rohde's playing ability, but Rohde was plagued by injury.
+The Melbourne senior coach John Northey had a high opinion of Rohde's playing ability, but Rohde was plagued by injury.

 Coaching career

 Norwood

 Rohde achieved success as senior coach of Norwood in the South Australian National Football League, taking the club to a premiership in 1997.